KSgogogo/KSgogogo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a lecture at Wuhan University of Science and Technology.
+I am currently a lecturer at Wuhan University of Science and Technology.

+I obtained my bachelor’s and doctoral degrees from the School of Computer Science, Wuhan University.
+During my master’s and doctoral studies, I was guided by Tieyun Qian (钱铁云).

 A data-driven personal website
 ======